 Imagine when you oversleep and wake up late.
 You wake up in a hurry, you don’t take bath, you skip your breakfast, and you quickly rush to the door.

-According to Murphy’s Law, whatever can go wrong, will go wrong, and hence, you stuck in the traffic congestion.
-You’re late to your office and the meeting has started.
-You get into the meeting and you have to apology because you’re late.
+According to Murphy’s Law, whatever can go wrong, will go wrong, and hence, you stuck in traffic congestion.
+You’re late for your office and the meeting has started.
+You get into the meeting and you have to apologize because you’re late.

 After the meeting, you remember that you forgot that you haven’t taken your breakfast and you’re hungry.
 You can’t concentrate on your work and the entire day feels like a waste.

-Do you want to go through a day like this?
+Do you want to go through an unproductive day like this?

 I’m pretty sure all of us have gone through some bad days before.
 And most of the time, when we did not manage our mornings well, we end up in the bad-day-loop.